vpenso/slurm-example/README.md

 # SLURM

-Before you continue read following intrduction documents:

-* [docs/intro.md](docs/intro.md) for the absolute basics on cluster computing.
-* [INSTALL.md](INSTALL.md) to install & configure a simple SLURM cluster in a virtual machine,
+Before you continue read [INSTALL.md](INSTALL.md) to deploy a simple SLURM cluster in a virtual machine.

 List of the basic SLURM commands for users: